 "Where are you g-o-i-n-g" she shrieks whenever I wander off-piste.
 "I dunno, over there, perhaps," I mumble and keep going.
 "But where's the trail?" she wails, worried that her horse might stumble in a hole or trip on a rock.

-blaze marking trail on tree"Hmmmm., the trail seems a little faint through here," I muse, "maybe you should look for the blazes."
 Blazes, in the west, are used to mark the trail.
 They are a mark, hatched into a tree every so often along a designated trail.
-I prefer blazes, as rock piles (ducks, or cairns) can get knocked over (my husband does it on purpose) and a light snowfall can obscure most trails and make rock piles all look the same.
-Blazes, however, can easily be followed regardless of the snow cover.
-The only challenge becomes when the blaze is very old and then looks like any other scar a tree may have suffered long ago.
-I have followed 'scars' for many miles before concluding that they weren't really blazes after all!
+I prefer blazes over rock piles (ducks or cairns) as rock piles can get knocked over (my husband does it on purpose) and a light snowfall can obscure most trails and make rock piles all look alike.

-So, why do I invite her on my rides, you may be thinking.
-Well, I do ride by myself 95% of the time, but sometimes it's nice to invite someone else along to show all these glorious trails to.
-Not many people can sit in a saddle for 6-8 hours or more a day, and Danielle is the last one to ever complain about how long a ride is.......well......except for our last ride together last fall.....Wolf Creek, 40 miles on the Golden Canyon Loop, + PCT to Wolf Creek Pass.
+I do love to ride by myself most of the time, but sometimes it's nice to invite someone else along to show all these glorious trails to.
+Not many people can sit in a saddle for 6-8 hours or more a day, and Ranelle was the last one to ever complain about how long a ride was ... well ...except for one ride we did together: Wolf Creek, 40 miles on the Golden Canyon Loop, including the PCT to Wolf Creek Pass.

 But that's another story!
 Stay safe out there and have fun!